Giving Coconut Water to Babies – Is It Safe?

 When Can Infants Have Coconut Water?

-Can You Give Coconut Water to Your Baby If She Has Flu And Cold?
+Can You Give Coconut Water to Your Baby If She Has Cold and Flu?

 Yes!
-Coconut water is a wonder tonic for treating the cold and flu.
+Coconut water is a wonder tonic for treating cold and flu.
 It contains just the right amount of vitamins, minerals, and salts for treating fever and even aids with gastrointestinal diseases.
 Coconut water is your ultimate option for a natural remedy against cold and flu.

 Benefits of Coconut Water for Babies

 There are several benefits of coconut water for babies.
 These include:

 - Treats gastrointestinal problems.